 Students in 6th – 8th grade have an opportunity to participate in music through an integrated arts program that incorporates World Music, technology, music composition and drama.

 Band is new at SBCS, and is offered to all children in 5th – 8th grade by the St. Michael High School Band Director.
 Students rent or purchase their own instruments and pay an annual fee to participate.
 Band meets weekly during classroom time.

-The Saint Benedict School Orchestra Program is through the Eastern Shores Chamber Orchestra.
+The Saint Benedict Catholic School Orchestra Program is through the Eastern Shores Chamber Orchestra.
 The program offers private instruction in strings and other orchestral instruments as well as guitar.
 Most instruction is for fee and individual, but some group lessons occur as well.

 We have two musical theater opportunities throughout the year, the Christmas and the spring musical.
 First is the annual Christmas musical, which is for the entire student body.
 Middle school students are cast in the musical while each class performs their own choreographed song as part of the show.
 The second opportunity is the spring musical performed only by middle school students.
 Both of these opportunities reinforce the skills of performance, memorization, cooperation, public speaking, listening, and following directions.